And it sounds quite accurate. Smoking is bad for your body no matter how you look at it.

 This is the primary reason the Hydro Floss is superior.
 You can help me educate people on this topic by liking and sharing this page as well as the other pages on this site.

-*I speak in general terms only, specific questions about your own unique dental health situation should be addressed to your periodontist, dentist or doctor.
+PS: Get your free guides on fighting gum disease and stopping bad breath *I speak in general terms only, specific questions about your own unique dental health situation should be addressed to your periodontist, dentist or doctor.

-As we continue are series on gum disease whereby I am reading at least the first four chapters and making this video series, I hope that you are able to glean some information as well as see the value of what is contained inside the book: What You Should Know About Gum Disease
+As we continue are series on gum disease whereby I am reading at least the first four chapters and making this video series, I hope that you are able to glean some information as well as see the value of what is contained inside the book: What You Should Know About Gum Disease.

 Gum Disease